 The first few days at the end of October into November, the sea was very calm and we found that we had no use for the pool, as the sea temperatures were still warm.
 One morning at breakfast we commented that it was like a lake.
 Within an hour though a breeze got up and the waves increased.
 It was still fine to lie by the beach on a sun lounger, but getting into the sea with the waves was quite a challenge.

 Time to check out the pool.

 I have sometimes been disappointed by the size of hotel pools or their shapes, which though pleasing to the eye, are not best suited to any serious swimming.
-My rough guess would put this at around 10 meters wide at its narrowest by 20-25 meters long, with a maximum depth of 1.8 meters.
+My rough guess would put this at around 11 yards wide at its narrowest by 22-27 yards long, with a maximum depth of 2 yards.
 Plenty of scope for a good swim, although the raised wall of the circular paddling pool at the end was not the easiest to kick off against.
 The pool branched out towards the paddling pool end, with gentle steps down in each corner, supplemented by a ladder further up on either side.

 The paddling pool had bars around it, but even so, care needed to be taken here to watch the more adventurous children.
 There was a tiled area on this level with sunbeds and shades.
 The tiling extended over a large area around the pool.
 We had read reports of sunbeds in short supply in high season, but in October, November there was no problem at all and we were sometimes the only ones there.
 There was always a reasonable number of white plastic loungers with padded cushions and sunshades.

 Towards the beachside villas, there was a swim-up pool bar, with a shaded terrace area behind equipped with tables and chairs.
 Unfortunately, out of season, this was not open.
 There were also open-air showers nearby.